mozillascience/studyGroup/lessons/install-python-r.md

 ## Official way

-If you are only or mainly using R, this method is the standard, most common, and official way of installing R:
+If you are only or mainly using R, this method is the official and most common way of installing R:

 1. Download R from the [Comprehensive R Archive Network (CRAN)](https://cran.r-project.org/), which is the official source for R and R packages.
 From this page you can find R for Windows, Mac, and Linux.
 Follow the instructions and get R installed on your computer.
 2. Download and install [RStudio](https://www.rstudio.com/products/rstudio/download/#download),
-which is the most commonly used and most powerful interface to using R. Since R, like most other programming languages, is just a way of communicating with the computer, RStudio is a way for humans to communicate to R. RStudio is the recommended program to use when using R. All our R tutorials use RStudio.
+which is the most commonly used and most powerful interface for using R. Since R, like most other programming languages, is just a way of communicating with the computer, RStudio is a way for humans to communicate to R. RStudio is the recommended program for using R and all our R tutorials use RStudio.
 3. Installing R packages is done within RStudio, or through the R console via the `install.packages` command.